hanami/guides/content/v2.0/views/input-and-exposures.md

 ```
 ## View input

 To render a specific book from a data store, the view needs to know what book to render.
-A specific id or a slug can be passed to the view as view input.
+A specific id or a slug can be passed to the view as __view input__.

-For example, assuming the books show action services a route like `GET /books/:id`, the requested book id can be passed from the action to view as an argument to the view:
+For example, assuming the books show action services a route like `GET /books/:id`, the requested book id can be passed from the action below to view as an argument to the view:

 ```ruby
 # app/actions/books/show.rb